oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

 #### Clone WKO repository

-Clone the [WebLogic Kubernetes Operator repository](https://github.com/oracle/weblogic-kubernetes-operator) to your machine.
+If you have not already done so, clone the [WebLogic Kubernetes Operator repository](https://github.com/oracle/weblogic-kubernetes-operator) to your machine.
 You will use several scripts in this repository to create a WebLogic domain.
-This sample was tested with v4.1.0, but should work with the latest release.
+This sample was tested with v4.1.1, but should work later releases.

 ```shell
 $ cd $BASE_DIR